-- 48.1 Unless otherwise ordered by the Senate, all Senate bills that have been reported upon favorably or without recommendation by a committee must be electronically available or printed before consideration by the Senate or the Committee of the Whole. - 48.2 A House bill amended by the Senate must be unofficially engrossed and electronically available or printed when placed on General Orders.
+- 48.1 Unless otherwise ordered by the Senate, all Senate bills that have been reported upon favorably or without recommendation by a committee must be electronically available or printed before consideration by the Senate or the Committee of the Whole. - 48.2 A House bill amended by the Senate must be unofficially engrossed and electronically available or printed when placed on General Orders. - 48.3 A bill may be electronically available or printed by order of the Secretary when amended after second reading. - 48.4 A bill must be electronically available or printed when ordered by the Senate. - 21.20 48.5 Action by the Senate on a bill that has not been printed is a waiver of the printing requirement. - 21.22 48.6 To the extent practical, the Secretary shall provide a copy of any bill to the public and may charge a reasonable fee.

-48.3 A bill may be electronically available or printed by order of the Secretary when 21.1 amended after second reading.
-21.2 48.4 A bill must be electronically available or printed when ordered by the Senate.
-21.3 48.5 Action by the Senate on a bill that has not been printed is a waiver of the printing 21.4 21.5 requirement.
-To the extent practical, the Secretary shall provide a copy of any bill to the public 21.6 48.6 and may charge a reasonable fee.
-21.7 49.
-JOURNAL AND INDEX 21.8 The Secretary shall keep a correct Journal of the proceedings of the Senate and shall 21.9 perform other duties assigned to the Secretary.
-21.10 The Secretary shall not permit Journal records, accounts or papers to be taken out of the 21.11 21.12 Secretary's custody, other than in the regular mode of business.
-If a document in the Secretary's charge is missing, the Secretary shall report the fact to the President, so that inquiry may be made.
-21.13 21.14 The Secretary shall supervise the recording of proceedings in the Journal, the engrossing, transcribing and copying of bills and resolutions, and generally perform the duties of 21.15 Secretary, under direction of the Committee on Rules and Administration.
-21.16 The Journal of each day's proceedings is open for correction at any time during the 21.17 session of the next day the Senate meets.
-Unless corrected on that day, the Journal stands 21.18 21.19 approved.
-The Secretary shall keep a record of all Senate and House bills showing the status 21.20 of each bill pending, until its final passage.
-21.21 50.
-ELECTRONIC RECORDINGS 21.22 The Secretary shall cause to be recorded on electronic media the proceedings of the 21.23 Senate, the Committee of the Whole, and each standing committee, subcommittee, and division.
-21.24 Each electronic record must be clearly labeled to show the name of the body whose proceedings 21.25 are recorded and the dates the proceedings occurred.
-Each electronic record of the proceedings of 21.26 the Senate and the Committee of the Whole must be accompanied by a log showing the number of 21.27 each bill considered and the places on the record where consideration of the bill occurred.
-21.28 21.29 Within two working days after each Senate session, the Secretary shall make a copy of the electronic record and corresponding log of proceedings of the Senate and the Committee 21.30 of the Whole available to the Legislative Reference Library.
+49. JOURNAL AND INDEX

+- 49.1 The Secretary shall keep a correct Journal of the proceedings of the Senate and shall perform other duties assigned to the Secretary. - 49.2 The Secretary shall not permit Journal records, accounts or papers to be taken out of the Secretary's custody, other than in the regular mode of business.
+If a document in the Secretary's charge is missing, the Secretary shall report the fact to the President, so that inquiry may be made. - 49.3 The Secretary shall supervise the recording of proceedings in the Journal, the engrossing, transcribing and copying of bills and resolutions, and generally perform the duties of Secretary, under direction of the Committee on Rules and Administration.

+49.4 The Journal of each day's proceedings is open for correction at any time during the session of the next day the Senate meets.
+Unless corrected on that day, the Journal stands approved.

+49.5 The Secretary shall keep a record of all Senate and House bills showing the status of each bill pending, until its final passage.

+50. ELECTRONIC RECORDINGS